Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - resources to support failover

 The entity calculating software carbon intensity MUST report what is included within this boundary.

+## Methodology Summary

+This standard can be used to calculate the real-world emissions associated with software by measuring the total change in global emissions associated with a particular piece of software.

 Electricity has a carbon intensity depending on where and when it is consumed.
 An intensity is a rate.
 It has a numerator and a denominator.
 A rate provides you with helpful information when considering the growth of a software product and allows for the computation of a marginal rate.